 I hope these tips will help you to make your styling business accessible to more people.
 Your business should never have to suffer!

 Want to learn more about offering virtual styling services and what tool I use to keep my business running smoothly?
-Join me on Thursday, March 26th at 8pm for a FREE masterclass with Project Style University!
+I hope that this was helpful to you and pushed you further in the right direction.
+If you're still struggling with figuring out with which option is best for you, click here to book a free discovery call with your Style Professor, Christen of Project Style University!